SaeidAbdollahi/Research-Track-2/README.md

 # Research Track 2-Assignments (1,2,3)

-The assignments of Research Course 2 have been solved and their solutions have been compiled in this repository.
+The assignments of Research Track 2 have been solved and their solutions have been compiled in this repository.

 ## Assignment 1-Software Documentation